virto-network/emma/README.md

 Emma is a lightweight, embeddable instance of a Matrix server that is designed to run under Matrix.
 This project is written in Rust and uses the WAGI interface to interact with clients.

+It is expected that, in the future, Emma runs orchestrated by the [Valor][-1] runtime.

 ## Folder Structure

 ```bash